nus-cs2113-AY2021S2/tp/docs/team/leeyp.md

 FridgeFriend is an app for managing food in the fridge, optimised for use via a Command Line Interface (CLI).
 If you can type fast, FridgeFriend can track your cold or frozen groceries faster and easier than any other apps.
-It is written in Java.
+It is written in Java, and has more than 5500 lines of code.

 ## Summary of Contributions